jedgar8585/ISOMaker/user/user_guide.md

 - **Logging Issues**:
   - Ensure write permissions in `H:\Personal\Code\Logs`.
   - Check the log for errors related to file copying or ISO creation.
+- **Progress Bar or Status Label Issues**:
+  - If the progress bar or status label does not update, check the log for errors at each stage.
+  - Ensure the selected files are accessible and not excessively large, as the ISO creation step may take longer.
+- **View Log Issues**:
+  - If clicking "View Log" shows an error, verify that `H:\Personal\Code\Logs\guiPS.log` exists and is accessible.
+  - Check the log file for details on why it could not be opened (e.g., permissions issues).

 ## Support